0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 ![homemade natto](/food/foodventures/images/natto.jpg){:width="40%"}{: .image-left}

 On another note, my natto is fermenting nicely!
 It's taking longer than it typically should, but that's to be expected since I'm not fermenting it at the *right temperature* per se.
+Almost any instructions I could find online for natto involve storing it in a warm place continuously, but the only places like that in our apartment are the toaster oven (probably too hot, even at the lowest setting), and my Instant Pot on the yogurt setting.
+Our Instant Pot is kept in the common area, though, and I don't want to stink up the whole living room with the fermentation process, so I've been keeping my natto in our room, which is definitely not warm enough for proper fermentation.

+Out of desperation, I decided to follow [one Reddit post](https://www.reddit.com/r/fermentation/comments/8xpm0k/for_making_natto_can_i_microwave_the_innoculated/) that mentioned successfully making natto in the microwave, which sounds sketchy as fuck but what did I have to lose?
+According to this guy, you can microwave it a tiny bit every 8–12 hours just to warm it up, then wrap it in a blanket to keep it warm for as long as possible.
+To be honest, I didn't notice the part about wrapping it in a blanket at first, so stupidly I just microwaved it for about 30 seconds and set it aside and forgot about it.

-I stirred it around this morning before microwaving it, and there are definitely strands forming throughout the mixture and the smell is about right (that is to say, pretty pungent...).
+Well, this morning I went to go examine it and give it some stirring before microwaving again, and there are definitely strands forming throughout the mixture!
+The smell is about right too (that is to say, pretty pungent...).
 I'm shocked that my ghetto fermentation set up actually worked.

 I'm going to let it do its thing for another day, then put it in the fridge this evening to age another couple of days.
 I don't want to leave it out for too long, that seems risky.